opensearch-project/documentation-website/_field-types/mapping-parameters/index.md

 `dynamic` | Determines whether new fields should be added dynamically.
 Default value is `true`, which means that new fields can be added dynamically.
 Allowed values are `true`, `false`, or `strict`.
 `enabled` | Specifies whether the field is enabled or disabled.
 Default value is `true`, which means that the field is enabled.
 Allowed values are `true` or `false`.
 `format` | Specifies the date format for date fields.
 There is no default value for this parameter.
 Allowed values are any valid date format string, such as `yyyy-MM-dd` or `epoch_millis`.
-`ignore_above` | Skips indexing values that are longer than the specified length.
-Default value is `2147483647`, which means there is no limit on the length of the field value.
+`ignore_above` | Skips indexing values that exceed the specified length.
+Default value is `2147483647`, which means that there is no limit on the field value length.
 Allowed values are any positive integer.
 `ignore_malformed` | Specifies whether malformed values should be ignored.
 Default value is `false`, which means malformed values are not ignored. .
 Allowed values are `true` or `false`.
 `index` | Specifies whether the field should be indexed.
 Default value is `true`, which means the field is indexed.
 Allowed values are `true`, `false`, or `not_analyzed`.
 `index_options` | Specifies what information should be stored in the index for scoring purposes.
 The default value is `docs`, which means only the document numbers are stored in the index.
 Allowed values are `docs`, `freqs`, `positions`, or `offsets`.